-- Business income which is the person's main source of income with a February year-end. - Farming income approval has been granted to submit accounts with a June year-end.
+- Business income which is the person's main source of income with a February year-end. - Farming income approval has been granted by the Commissioner under section 66(13A) to submit accounts with a June year-end.

 The taxpayer will not receive approval to make payments of provisional tax on dates other than 31 August and the last day of February as well as on 30 September (if applicable).